History of the Vienna Giant Ferris Wheel

 2020

-The Vienna Ferris wheel stopped for the first time in 73 years due to the corona pandemic.
-On May 29th, it was ceremoniously put back into operation by Vienna's Mayor Michael Ludwig, to set an example for Vienna's awakening.
+For the first time in 73 years, the Ferris wheel stood still due to the COVID-19 pandemic.
+On May 29, 2020, it was ceremoniously reopened by Vienna’s mayor, Michael Ludwig, sending a signal for Vienna’s revival.

 2022

-With the launch of the unique platform 9, the Vienna Giant Ferris Wheel revived the feeling of height that only the constructors had when building the Vienna Giant Ferris Wheel in 1897.
-On an airy ride on a steel structure with a glass floor, you can enjoy beautiful views over the city of Vienna - adrenaline rush included.
+With the opening of the unique Platform 9, the Vienna Giant Ferris Wheel revives the sensation of height that only the builders experienced back in 1897 during its construction.
+On an airy ride along a steel structure with a glass floor, you can enjoy stunning views over the city of Vienna—adrenaline rush included.